suryamodulus/moviebuzz/README.md

 This project uses TMDB Api to fetch movie data.
 Please follow intructions from below link to obtain a new API Key TMDB API Documentation [https://developers.themoviedb.org/3/getting-started/introduction](https://developers.themoviedb.org/3/getting-started/introduction)

-### Add API Key
+### Configure API Key

-Once you have obtained the API key, add it "API_KEY" variable in src/config.js
+Once you have obtained the API key, add it to "API_KEY" variable in src/config.js

 ## Available Scripts